How Lack of Sleep Can Increase Diabetes Risks for Children

 “Kids who remain at a healthy weight, stay physically active and avoid foods that are highly processed can decrease their risks of developing the disease,” Dr. Farrell says.

-According to Dr. Farrell, increased thirst and excessive urination are two of the most common symptoms of diabetes in children.
+Increased thirst and excessive urination are two of the most common symptoms of diabetes in children, Dr. Farrell says.
 Other possible tell-tale symptoms include:

 - Unusual weight loss, although your child is still eating without problems